 OUR BUSINESS 3

-Q4 2022 & FY 2022 FINANCIAL & OPERATING SUMMARY 3
+Q1 2023 FINANCIAL & OPERATING SUMMARY 3

-REVIEW OF OPERATING AND FINANCIAL RESULTS 5
+REVIEW OF OPERATING AND FINANCIAL RESULTS

-CONSOLIDATED FINANCIAL RESULTS 8
+CONSOLIDATED FINANCIAL RESULTS 9

-REVIEW OF FINANCIAL CONDITION 15
+REVIEW OF FINANCIAL CONDITION 11

-CAPITAL STRUCTURE 17
+CAPITAL STRUCTURE

-OFF-BALANCE SHEET ITEMS 17
+OFF-BALANCE SHEET ITEMS 13

-RELATED PARTY TRANSACTIONS
+RELATED PARTY TRANSACTIONS 13

-DEVELOPMENT AND EXPLORATION PROJECTS 18
+DEVELOPMENT AND EXPLORATION PROJECTS 14

-QUALIFIED PERSON 18
+QUALIFIED PERSON

-OUTSTANDING SHARE DATA 18
+OUTSTANDING SHARE DATA 14

-NON-GAAP PERFORMANCE MEASURES 19
+NON-GAAP PERFORMANCE MEASURES 15

-FINANCIAL RISK MANAGEMENT AND FINANCIAL INSTRUMENTS 22
+FINANCIAL RISK MANAGEMENT AND FINANCIAL INSTRUMENTS 18

-RISKS AND UNCERTAINTIES 25
+RISKS AND UNCERTAINTIES 19

-CRITICAL ACCOUNTING ESTIMATES 42
+CRITICAL ACCOUNTING ESTIMATES 36

-DISCLOSURE CONTROLS AND PROCEDURES AND INTERNAL CONTROLS OVER FINAN CIAL REPORTING43
+DISCLOSURE CONTROLS AND PROCEDURES AND INTERNAL CONTROLS OVER FINANCIAL REPORTING G36

-CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS 44
+CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS 37

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2022
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE QUARTER ENDED MARCH 31, 2023

-This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the consolidated annual audited financial statements for the year ended December 31, 2022, which includes the restatement for the year ended December 31, 2021, and related notes thereto which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board (IASB).
-More details about the restatement for the year ended December 31, 2021, can be found in the Disclosure Controls and Procedures section on this MD&A. For further information on Jaguar Mining Inc., reference should be made to its public filings (including its most recently filed annual information form ("AIF") which is available on SEDAR at www.sedar.com).
+This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the unaudited condensed interim consolidated financial statements for the three months ended March 31, 2023, and the annual audited consolidated financial statements and MD&A for the year ended December 31, 2022, and related notes thereto which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+For further information on Jaquar Mining Inc., reference should be made to its public filings (including its most recently filed annual information form ("AIF") which is available on SEDAR at www.sedar.com).
 Information on risks associated with investing in the Company's securities and technical and scientific information under National Instrument 43-101 concerning the Company's material properties, including information about mineral resources and reserves, are contained in the Company's most recently filed AIF and technical reports.

 All amounts included in this MD&A are in United States dollars ("\$"), unless otherwise specified.
 The use of C\$ refers to Canadian dollars and the use of R\$ refers to Brazilian Reais.
-This report is dated as of March 30, 2023.
+This report is dated as of May 9, 2023.